GispoCoding/aukigo-backend/README.md

 docker-compose -f docker-compose.yml up -d --build
 ```

-And it can be accessed from http://localhost:8001/
+Django can be accessed from http://localhost:8001/ and pg_tileserv from http://localhost:7800

 ### Production mode